2185693620/learngit/readme.txt

-git is free
+git is not free
-git is powerful
+git is  also powerful